“Jason Calacanis” by drewm is licensed under CC BY-NC 2.0

 Weblogs, Inc. was a blog network established in 2003 by Jason Calacanis and Brian Alvey.
 The company published content on subjects ranging from tech news and video games to cars and pop culture.
 Calacanis has funded more than 70 startups, including Uber.
 He is the host of the popular show This Week in Startups and is the CEO of Inside.com.
-He is also a founder of the “Launch” fund, in which he invests $15 million a year into 30 promising startups (Source).
+He is also a founder of the “Launch fund” (of which the owners of this site are investors in), in which he invests $15 million a year into 30 promising startups.

 Beyond his entrepreneurial and investing success, Calacanis has become an outspoken and occasionally controversial figure.
 In fact, he has variously been described as a “blowhard” (Source), a “genius” (Source) and “complicated and polarizing” (Source).
 Controversy + Success is too juicy a formula to ignore, so after a quick summary of the rise of Weblogs, Inc we examine the 6 lessons that you can learn from Jason Calacanis.

 The History of Weblogs, Inc.

 In its initial years, Weblogs Inc. included highly successful and popular blogs like Auto Blog, Engadget, Joystiq, Blogging Baby, and Cinematical, among others.
 The blogs covered a variety of niches, including technology, travel, fashion, food, financial affairs, mortgages, and medicine.
 Company bloggers published more than 1000 posts a week at the company’s height.
 Most bloggers had a freelance arrangement.
 The blog posts they created were generally highly seo-optimized, generated millions of visits from organic Google search, and creating meaningful advertising revenues (primarily from Google Adsense).
 AOL acquired the company in 2005, a mere 2 years after it was founded, for an estimated $25 million.

 6 Lessons Learned